paddy667/cotd2/README.md

-# COTD: Cat of the Day
+# COTD: Dog of the Day

 PHP web application using JQuery Mobile that publishes a list of ordered items.
 Each item has an image and trivia associated with it.